ecomods/patternscaper/function_specifications.md

 - `finger_width` (integer): Width of each finger in pixels (default: 3)
 - `finger_length_prop` (numeric): Length of fingers as proportion of height (default: 0.3)
 - `rotation` (numeric): Angle to rotate landscape in degrees (default: 0)
+- `as_raster` (logical): Whether to return a SpatRaster (default: TRUE)
+- `crs` (character): CRS if returning as raster (default: NULL)

 **Output:**
+- If as_raster=TRUE: SpatRaster with finger-like extensions from treeline
-- SpatRaster: Binary landscape with finger-like extensions from treeline
+- If as_raster=FALSE: Matrix with finger-like extensions from treeline

 **Description:**
-1. Creates a sharp treeline base landscape
+1. Creates a sharp treeline base landscape as a matrix (using as_raster=FALSE)
 2. Adds rectangular extensions from treeline evenly distributed across width
-3. Converts to raster and rotates if needed
+3. If rotation != 0, rotates landscape matrix
+4. If as_raster=TRUE, converts to SpatRaster
-4. Returns the resulting landscape
+5. Returns the landscape in the requested format

 ### `create_landscape_bent_fingers`